 This course is designed to give the student an adequate foundation in the field of psychology; to provide an understanding of human behavior; and to enable the student to adapt himself to his physical and social environment.
 This is the prerequisite course for all advanced courses in psychology.
 Prerequisite: Psychology 101.
-Offered second semester; summer on demand.
+Offered both semesters.
 3 semester hours credit.